javascript-repositories/programming-foundations-m1-practice-questions/README.md

 Declare another variable called `secondNumber` and assign it the value `6`.

-Use an `if else statement` to determine where `firstNumber` is greater than or equal to `secondNumber`.
+Use an `if/else` statement to determine where `firstNumber` is greater than or equal to `secondNumber`.

 If it is, log the string: "FirstNumber is greater than or equal to secondNumber".